xtreme1-io/xtreme1/README.md

 Also you can run each application service in your favorite IDE, like IDEA or Visual Studio Code.
 For `backend` service which need `mysql`, `redia` and `minio`, you can start this services using Docker Compose, and connect these services using host binding port.
 You can use the same method for `frontend` service which need `backend` service.

 > You should not commit your change to `docker-compose.yml`, to avoid this, you can copy `docker-compose.yml` to a new file `docker-compose.develop.yml`, and modify this file as your development need, as this file is already add into `.gitignore`.
+And you need to specify this specific file when running Docker Compose command, such as `docker compose -f docker-compose.develop.yml build`.

 #### Develop with your own base services